MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 In addition to using the Azure AD proxyAddresses and Azure AD userPrincipalName for users in your tenant, Azure Information Protection also uses these attributes in the same way to authorize users from another tenant.

-For example, you can create a contact with an email address for another organization, add this contact to a group, and then assign the group usage rights to a document:

-- When the external user (contact) is authenticated by their Azure AD tenant, the email address used to assign the usage rights is checked by Azure Information Protection to make sure that the domain is verified for that tenant.

-- If the user doesn't have an account in Azure AD for authentication, that user can sign up for [RMS for individuals](/understand-explore/rms-for-individuals.md).
-This action creates a user account in Azure AD and populates the proxyAddresses attribute with the email address that was verified by the user during the sign up process, which also authorizes the user for the assigned usage rights.

 ## Azure Information Protection requirements for group accounts

+For assigning labels:

+- You can use any type of group in Azure AD to configure scoped policies that assign additional labels to group members.

-For assigning labels, and for assigning usage rights and access controls:
+For assigning usage rights and access controls:

 - You can use any type of group in Azure AD that has an email address that contains a verified domain for the user's tenant.
 A group that has an email address is often referred to as a mail-enabled group.